 The Opera Park uses the elements of the romantic garden in a modern setting.
 The garden contains element such as biodiversity, footpaths and a lawn, small niches and an undulating hilly landscape.

 The Opera Park sets the stage for experiencing nature in the heart of Copenhagen.
 Like an opera stage, the park is a composed landscape with a foreground, a middle ground and a background.
-The plants and trees are placed so their natural heights create the scenic setting facing the harbor.
+The plants and trees are placed, so their natural heights create the scenic setting facing the harbour.

 of foreground, middle